With the warmer weather we’ve had the last few weeks, I’ve been in the mood to get out some of my summer DIY projects.

-If you’d like to make your own, I’ve included the file for the “you are my sunshine” graphic on my blog’s templates page that you can use with your favorite e-cutting machine.
-Stop by and pick up the free download.
+If you’d like to make your own, I’ve included the file for the “you are my sunshine” graphic in our Cricut download Library.

 I love how the pillow adds a fun pop of color to my otherwise neutral couch.
 This pillow sleeve would also work great if you’re looking for something to cover a stain on an existing pillow.